odinruiz52/Diabetes_Analysis/README.md

 **What This Means**: The model is excellent at correctly identifying healthy patients (98% specificity) but conservative in flagging diabetes cases, catching only 13% of actual diabetes patients.
 This creates a very reliable screening tool that minimizes false alarms but may miss some at-risk individuals.
 For healthcare screening, this trade-off reduces unnecessary follow-ups while maintaining high confidence in positive predictions.

+## Calibration Check

+To test model reliability, a calibration analysis was performed.

+- **Output Files:**
+  - CSV results: `results/calibration_results.csv`
+  - Plot: `results/plots/calibration_curve.png`

+**Interpretation:**
+If the curve follows the diagonal, the model's predicted probabilities are well-aligned with actual outcomes.
+In this project, the calibration curve shows that predictions are fairly reliable, though some probabilities tend to be conservative.

 ## Key Findings

 **Top Risk Factors**: General health status, high blood pressure, and BMI emerged as the strongest predictors of diabetes risk, accounting for over 50% of the model's decision-making power.
 Age and high cholesterol were also important but secondary factors.